PopescuStefanRadu/learnt/cassandra.md

 ### Read path

 Assuming read consistency ALL.
 Coordinator gets data from 1, checksum from 2.
 Compares checksums, returns.

 Each cell has a timestamp (todo check).
 If checksums are different coordinator takes the one with the most fresh timestamp and sends them to the out of date nodes.

-dclocal\_read\_repair\_chance = 0.1 - check all nodes on read and repair if necessary.
+dclocal\_read\_repair\_chance = 0.1 - check all nodes on read and repair if
+necessary.
 Limited to datacenter

 read\_repair\_chance = 0 - read repair across all datacenters

 In an SSTable there is data for multiple partitions.
 An index keeps the file offsets for each partition.

 There is also a partition summary which indexes the partition index and resides in RAM.

 There is also a bloom filter, which may sometimes know that a key does not reside in the node.

 There is also a key cache (in memory), in case the user asks for the same key, the key cache keeps the SSTable offset directly.

 ### Comapction strategy

 SizeTiered Compaction - (default) triggers when multiple SSTables of a similar size are present, great if ingesting a lot of data / write heavy workload

-Leveled Compaction - groups SSTables into levels, each of which has a fixed size limi which is 10 times larger than the previous level
+Leveled Compaction - groups SSTables into levels, each of which has a fixed size limit which is 10 times larger than the previous level

 TimeWindow Compaction - creates time windowed buckets of SSTables that are compacted with each other using the Size Tiered Compaction Strategy.

 Use the ALTER TABLE command to change the strategy.

 Tombstones that are older than gc\_grace\_seconds do not get deleted.